911 Telecommunicator Jobs

 - Receive incident reports, including emergency calls through 911, while you simultaneously enter information into the computer, and operate public safety dispatching equipment for multiple jurisdictions and agencies.

-The 911 Telecommunicator position requires one year of experience in emergency communications/dispatch work; or 2 years of experience in a multi-tasking, high public contact work environment; or possession of 60 semester hours from an accredited college/university; or any combination of education and experience that would provide the incumbent with the necessary knowledge, skills and abilities.
+The 911 Telecommunicator position requires one year of experience in emergency communications/dispatch work; or two years of experience in a multi-tasking, high public contact work environment; or possession of 60 semester hours from an accredited college/university; or any combination of education and experience that would provide the incumbent with the necessary knowledge, skills and abilities.
 Must type accurately at a rate of approximately 32 WPM.

 During training, employees may be required to work any shift to complete the tasks required to complete the training process.
 Due to the flexible nature of the trainee's schedule during the first year, outside secondary employment will not be approved while the candidate is in the training process.
 After completing the training process, employees will be assigned shifts according to a yearly shift bid process by seniority and staffing needs of the department.
 Please note: Qualified applicants invited to test will be contacted via email to schedule testing.
 A Background Questionnaire will be included in the email and the completed questionnaire will be required to be submitted at the time of scheduled skills testing.
 Failure to submit questionnaire at scheduled testing will result in applicant not being eligible to proceed in the selection process. *Please include your current email address on application.